-This article explains how to manually install and activate an Adobe plugin from the Windows Command Prompt / Terminal.
+This article explains how to manually install and activate an Adobe plugin from the Windows or Mac Command Prompt/Terminal.

 Note that the preferred way to install Adobe plugins is starting the installation from the system tray icon after installation of FotoWeb Desktop.
 This topic explains how to install a specific version of a FotoWare plugin for Adobe using Adobe's own command-line utility.